wink-travel/wink-sdk-java/README.md

 ```

 #### Usage

-Using Spring, @Import(ExtranetFacilitiesSDKConfiguration.class) or run a component scan over `travel.wink.sdk.extranet.facilities` and `travel.wink.sdk.support`.
-That will give you access to the following Spring Beans:

 - GuestRoomApi: Manage room types on and off the premises.
 - MeetingRoomApi: Manage meeting rooms on and off the premises.